Capturing CO2 with electrons.

 TechCrunch

-CO2 seperation and transport via electrochemical methods
+CO2 separation and transport via electrochemical methods

 Journal of Electrochemical Society